chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The availability finder returns a target for carets inside a function body, so isAvailable() stays true where it should be false.", "PROJECT NOTE": "Tighten IntroduceParameterObjectTarget.find/isAvailable (src/main/.../IntroduceParameterObjectTarget.kt) to only allow function header (name/parameters/return annotation) or explicit call sites, not arbitrary body elements.", "NEW INSTRUCTION": "WHEN caret is inside function body block THEN return false from isAvailable" }

+[2025-12-23 11:42] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Intention offered for __name__ in __main__ guard", "ROOT CAUSE": "Only a test was added; CreateLocalVariableIntention.isAvailable was not updated to exclude __name__ in if __name__ == '__main__':.", "PROJECT NOTE": "Implement the filter in src/main/kotlin/com/github/chbndrhnns/intellijplatformplugincopy/intention/localvariable/CreateLocalVariableIntention.kt: in isAvailable, detect a PyIfStatement with condition __name__ == '__main__' and return false when the caret is on __name__.", "NEW INSTRUCTION": "WHEN caret identifier is '__name__' inside if __name__ == '__main__' THEN return intention unavailable"
+}

+[2025-12-23 11:43] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Intention offered for __name__ in __main__ guard", "ROOT CAUSE": "CreateLocalVariableIntention.isAvailable still returns true on __name__ in if __name__ == '__main__' context.",
+    "PROJECT NOTE": "Guard isAvailable in CreateLocalVariableIntention to return false for __name__ (and optionally other dunder names) especially inside equality comparisons to '__main__'.", "NEW INSTRUCTION": "WHEN run_test fails with message 'Should not offer local variable for __name__' THEN add explicit __name__ check in isAvailable and context check for __main__ guard"
+}

+[2025-12-23 11:44] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool limitation",
+    "TOOL": "bash",
+    "ERROR": "Multi-line bash command not allowed here", "ROOT CAUSE": "The heredoc used multiple newline-separated commands, which this bash tool forbids.", "PROJECT NOTE": "Create or modify test files under src/test/kotlin using apply_patch instead of bash heredocs.", "NEW INSTRUCTION": "WHEN bash command includes unescaped newlines THEN use apply_patch to create or edit files" }

+[2025-12-23 11:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Multi-line bash command not allowed; newline characters prohibited", "ROOT CAUSE": "The bash tool wrapper forbids newline-separated commands; a heredoc was used.", "PROJECT NOTE": "To add test files under src/test/kotlin/..., use apply_patch instead of bash heredocs.", "NEW INSTRUCTION": "WHEN bash command contains newline characters THEN use apply_patch to create or edit files" }